You are here: / The London banking house / Manchester business

 For an overview of Nathan Mayer Rothschild in Manchester see 'Nathan Rothschild in Manchester' by Bill Williams in The Life and Times of N M Rothschild, 1777-1836, Victor Gray and Melanie Aspey (eds.)
 (London: The Rothschild Archive, 1998).

-An analysis of the 'Manchester books' in the collection of The Rothschild Archive may be found in the monograph N M Rothschild 1777-1836 by Stanley Chapman (London: privately published, 1977) and his article 'The Foundation of the English Rothschilds: N. M. Rothschild as a Textile Merchant 1799–1811' by Stanley Chapman in Textile History, Vol 8, 1977.
+An analysis of the 'Manchester books' in the collection of The Rothschild Archive may be found in the monograph N M Rothschild 1777-1836 by Stanley Chapman (London: privately published, 1977) and his article 'The Foundation of the English Rothschilds: N. M. Rothschild as a Textile Merchant 1799–1811' by Stanley Chapman in Textile History, Vol 8, 1977, a copy of which is available in the Reading Room.